 Holiday management doesn’t have to be a challenge, and employees need to take a break from time to time.
 Growing organizations thrive because they make absence matter, which enables everybody to work smarter, happier, and healthier.

 It doesn’t have to be this way.
-With the right systems and procedures, even the fastest-growing organisations in the world can make managing holidays a breeze.
+With the right systems and procedures, even the fastest-growing organizations in the world can make managing holidays a breeze.

-Why holiday management is a challenge for organisations
+Why holiday management is a challenge for organizations

 1. Educating the importance of annual leave

 Organisations see holiday entitlement as just a number.
 But there’s a lot more to it than that.
 As mentioned briefly, taking annual leave is good a thing.
 But it all starts with the right company culture.

 In today’s world of work, we still see a culture of presenteeism in many organizations that we speak to daily.
 Employees are inclined to work longer hours at home, and even while feeling under the weather just because they think it’s normal.
 All because the business doesn’t educate the importance of taking holiday.

 In turn, employees not taking holiday leads to burnout and stress, which eventually sees businesses tumbling down the rabbit hole of stuttering morale that impacts productivity, wellness, and the eventual turnover of losing top talent.
 Overall, employees not taking holiday is detrimental to your company’s growth plans.

 How can your business be expected to grow if everybody is tired and burnt out?

 Every member of your team needs to take all their holidays every year.
 If they don’t, stress levels will rise, and employee burnout will be more likely.
 But you need to balance leave allowance with your staffing levels.
 If your staffing levels get too low, then sales, productivity, and customer satisfaction can all suffer.